-These situation happened when some mechanical resonances exist with close resonant frequencies.
+This situation occurs when some mechanical resonances have close resonant frequencies.

-An example of measured decay signals is shown in figure 5.32 which were obtained from pendulum modes of IM.
+An example of measured decay signals is shown in figure 5.32.
+These were obtained from pendulum modes of IM.
 The left plot shows the decay signal without damping control, which is a superposition of mode #3 (0.47 Hz) and #5 (0.53 Hz).
-Fitting of the left curve was done with longer data than shown one, which was over the time between 0 and 120 sec.
+Fitting of the left curve was done with a longer segment of data than the one shown, which was over the time between 0 and 120 sec.
 The right shows the decay signal mode #3 with damping control.
-The oscillation decayed faster when the damping control performed by a factor of more than 10 for the mode #3.
+The oscillation decayed faster for the mode #3 by a factor of more than 10 when the damping control was engaged.

 Figure 5.32: A example of measured decay signals.
-Left shows the signal from passive system of mode #3 and #5.
+Left shows the signals from the passive system of modes #3 and #5.
 Right describes the signal of mode #3 with active control.
-These signals are measured by the virtual pitch sensor at IM-OSEM.
-The measured frequencies and decay time without control were 0.46 Hz, 70 sec for mode #3 and 0.52 Hz, 91 sec for mode #5.
+These signals are measured by the virtual pitch sensor synthesized from the IM-OSEMs.
+The measured frequencies and decay times without control were 0.46 Hz, 70 sec for mode #3 and 0.52 Hz, 91 sec for mode #5.
 Those with control were 0.47 Hz, 4 sec.

-Table 5.8 and table 5.9 summarize the decay time for each resonances without and with active control respectively.
-It includes the resonance modes whose resonant frequencies are below 20 Hz.
+Table 5.8 and table 5.9 summarize the decay times for each resonance without and with active control respectively.
+They include the resonance modes whose resonant frequencies are below 20 Hz.
 The decay time constants for each resonant frequency are plotted in figure 5.33.
-The left shows the measured result and the right denotes the simulated one.
+The left column shows the measured result and the right denotes the simulated one.

-According to the passive responses (blue) in these plots, the longest decay time of the passive system was in the order of 10^3 sec, while that of simulation was about 10^5 sec.
+According to the passive responses (blue) in these plots, the longest decay time of the passive system was on the order of 10^3 sec, while that of simulation was about 10^5 sec.
 The measured decay time at 11 Hz and 15 Hz were also shorter than the predictions by about one order of magnitude.
-Then, the current simulation for the passive mechanical response has large uncertainties for some resonances.
-One never know the actual passive Q factors, before they are measured, at this stage.
-Thence, the modeled passive mechanical Q factors of the passive suspension system have to be updated after measurement.
+Thus the current simulation for the passive mechanical response has large uncertainties for some resonances.
+One never knows the actual passive Q factors, before they are measured, at this stage.
+Therefore the modeled passive mechanical Q factors of the passive suspension system have to be updated after measurement.
 This is because those passive Q factors are calculated from only information of each materials of the suspension system.
-On the other hand, the actual passive mechanical Q factors also depend on a friction at the suspension point and the effect of the cables.
-For more preciseness, one has to take into account such hanging condition into the simulation.
+On the other hand, the actual passive mechanical Q factors also depend on friction at the suspension point and the effect of the cables.
+For more precision, one would have to take into account such hanging conditions in the simulation.